magarenzo/DroidTooth-File-Transfer/README.md

 ---

 Due to time restrictions, the cloud portion of the 3-way file transfer had to be dropped for the final product.
-Instead, the demo showcased how the Android server is used to connect via Bluetooth to the nearby PC server, choose a file on the computer, and receive the selected file over the Bluetooth connection.
+Instead, the demo showcased how the Android server is used to connect via Bluetooth to the nearby PC server, choose a file on the computer, and receive the selected file over the Bluetooth connection

 ## Owners